 The UI regular benefit payments covered by the State's UI Fund were \$5.1 billion in 2019.
-The UI regular benefit payments are estimated at this time to be \$30.6 billion in 2020 as California grapples with this crisis.
-Benefit payments are expected to drop to \$26.5 billion in 2021.
-Current legislation will require the state to contribute one half of FED-ED, which is reflected in the totals for 2021.
+The UI regular benefit payments are estimated at this time to be \$16.3 billion in 2020 as California grapples with this crisis.
+As with the UI Fund balance and unemployment levels, these figures are based on limited data and are expected to change.

-For 2020 employers' UI contributions were based on the "F" contribution rate schedule, plus a 15 percent surcharge, which is required by current statute when the UI Fund reserve ratio dips below a specified level.
+For 2019, employers' UI contributions were based on the "F" contribution rate schedule, plus a 15 percent surcharge, which is required by current statute when the UI Fund reserve ratio dips below a specified level.
 Employers will continue on this schedule throughout the forecast period and beyond.
-Total receipts were \$6.0 billion in 2019, and are projected to be \$5.8 billion in 2020 as employers lay off workers in response to COVID-19.
+Total receipts were \$6.0 billion in 2019, and are projected to be \$5.3 billion in 2020 as employers lay off workers in response to COVID-19.

-During the Great Recession, California began borrowing from the federal government to pay UI benefits.
+Beginning January 26, 2009, California began borrowing from the federal government to pay UI benefits.
 As part of the American Recovery and Reinvestment Act, interest owed on borrowed funds was waived through December 31, 2010.
 Interest began accruing on January 1, 2011, and resulted in seven interest payments made to the Department of Labor on September 30th of each year from 2011 through 2018, respectively.
 No interest payment was made in 2019 as California did not have an outstanding loan balance.
-Although California is insolvent during 2020, the federal government via the CARES Act has waived interest through December 31, 2020 therefore, no interest was due on September 30th of this year.
-However, interest will start accruing on January 1, 2021, and the first interest payment will be due September 30, 2021.
+Although California is projected to begin borrowing again in 2020, the federal government has waived interest through December 31, 2020 therefore, no interest will be due on September 30th of this vear.

-Beginning in 2012, the amount owed to the federal government on the outstanding loan was reduced due to the Federal Unemployment

-Tax Act (FUTA) credit reduction.
+Beginning in 2012, the amount owed to the federal government on the outstanding loan was reduced due to the Federal Unemployment Tax Act (FUTA) credit reduction.
 This occurs to offset the loan balance when a state UI Fund is in deficit for two consecutive years.
 Once this occurs, the state loses 0.3 percent of the FUTA tax credit each year.
 California experienced a 0.3 percent loss each year from tax years 2011 through 2017.
 California no longer had an outstanding loan balance after March of 2018, therefore, no 2018 or 2019 reduction was assessed.
-Despite an anticipated loan balance at the end of 2020, the FUTA tax credit reduction will not be assessed for 2020 as California had not been in deficit for two consecutive years as of January 1, 2020.
-It is currently anticipated that FUTA credit reductions would start occurring for tax year 2022, with the higher federal taxes coming due in 2023.
+Despite an anticipated loan balance at the end of 2020, the FUTA tax credit reduction will not be assessed for 2020 as California has not been in deficit for two consecutive years.